The Fool in Love & Relationships

 How to Read It More Precisely

 The same card grades differently by question: for "is this new thing promising?" the Fool is a strong yes-shaped card.
-For "where is my ten-year marriage heading?" it isn't an omen — it's a prescription.
-Go make a beginning.
+For "where is my ten-year marriage heading?" it isn't an omen.
+It's homework: go make a beginning.

 Check the neighbors before celebrating: with The Lovers, there's a genuine crossroads choice about this person; with the Seven of Cups, you may be in love with the montage version of them rather than the Tuesday-night version.

 Reversed here doesn't mean the relationship is doomed.
-It means the beginning — of the connection, or of the next chapter — is stalled or rushed.
-Blocked is repairable; that's the whole point of naming it.
+It means the beginning (of the connection, or of the next chapter) is stalled or rushed.
+Blocked can be fixed; that's the whole point of naming it.

 Common Questions